Argentines vote in midterm trial by fire for President Fernandez

 Yanina Cabral, 34, who runs a pastry business in the city of Santa Rosa, told Reuters she would stick with the Peronists.
 "My vote is for the ruling party.
 I come from a Peronist family and I see that the ruling party is doing things well," she said.

-(Reporting by Hugh Bronstein and Nicolas Misculin; Additional reporting by Agustín Geist and Jorge Otaola; Editing by Adam Jourdan and Steve Orlofsky)
+(Reporting by Hugh Bronstein and Nicolas Misculin; Additional reporting by Agustín Geist and Jorge Otaola; Editing by Adam Jourdan, Steve Orlofsky and Raissa Kasolowsky)